 We don’t need to tell you that your brakes are one of the most important elements of a car but that’s why it’s so important that they are in good working order.
 You can check the working order of your brakes by driving to an area with no other traffic around, getting up to a speed of around 30mph and then pressing the brake pedal fast.
 The car should react straightaway without any juddering or delays.
 This is also a good way of testing your ability to perform an emergency stop, which you may not have done since passing your driving test.

-You can also check your brake pads at home by visibly identifying any issues on most car models.
+You can also check your brake pads at home by visibly identifying any common car faults on most car models.
 Simply look straight through the spokes of the wheel and you should be able to see the outer pad against the brake disk.
 There should be at least 3mm of brake pad visible and if not, your brake pads may need replacing as they are too worn.

 9. Give it a good clean.